This article is for robots running PolyScope X. If your robot runs PolyScope 5, see Troubleshooting C203A0 Safety Settings Mismatch (PolyScope 5).

 Tap Application.
 Then tap Safety.

-If prompted, enter the safety password (
+Enter the safety password (

 ursafe).
-Tap Confirm.
+Then tap Confirm.

 Tap Apply.